 We also hold drug abuse clinics under the direction of the local Community Drugs Team, anxiety/depression counselling under the direction of the local Community Mental Health Team and run the local SAS (Special Allocation Scheme) from our surgery.

 The NHS does not pay for some of the services we provide.
-These include private sick notes, insurance forms, holiday cancellation forms, medical reports, fitness to travel certificates, private prescriptions, passport signing and some vaccination services.
+These include private sick notes, insurance forms, holiday cancellation forms, medical reports, fitness to travel certificates, private prescriptions and some vaccination services.

 These services are carried out, outside surgery times at the doctors discretion.
 Please allow up to five to seven working days for these to be carried out.
-Any forms, passports etc handed over at the reception will be issued with a reciept.
+Any forms handed over at the reception will be issued with a receipt.

 Our fees for these services, which are in line with BMA approved national guidelines, are listed below: